jitterted/ensembler/Tasks.md

 # Later

 * Rename "accept" to "participate" [in rotation]
 * Change storage of Member registrations from 3 separate Sets to a single Set, where there's an Enum for each (PARTICIPANT, SPECTATOR, and DECLINED)
+* Convert Ensemble to use the Snapshot Persistence pattern

 ## UI